Finally, the plan your overstuffed stomach, chewed nails, stiff-as-a-board body and/or sleep-deprived mind have been waiting for.

-If you notice that every time you sit on your couch and open your laptop, you reach for a snack, try opening your computer only at a desk or table, where you’re trained to be in work, not lounge, mode.
-If you reach for your phone or TV remote every night before you go to sleep, leave it in another room and put a book on your nightstand instead.
+If you notice that every time you sit on the sofa and open your laptop, you reach for a snack, try only opening your computer at a desk or table, where you're trained to be in work, not lounge, mode.
+If you reach for your phone or TV remote every night before you go to sleep, leave it in another room and put a book on your bedside table instead.
 Always have one too many with a friend who likes to drink?
-Shift your meet-up spot to a trailhead.
+Switch your meeting place to the start of a trail.

 3. Add friction.

-You can turn a negative behavior positive by making it a little tougher to carry out.
-To illustrate this, Wood points to a classic study published in the “Journal of Applied Behavior Analysis.”
-Researchers wanted to know what it would take for people to pick the stairs over the elevator in a four-story building, so they slowed the time it took for the elevator door to close by 16 seconds.
+You can turn a negative behaviour positive by making it a little tougher to carry out.
+To illustrate this, Wood points to a classic study published in the "Journal of Applied Behavior Analysis".
+Researchers wanted to know what it would take for people to pick the stairs over the lift in a four-story building, so they slowed the time it took for the elevator door to close by 16 seconds.
 This little bit of inconvenience, what experts call friction, cut elevator trips by one third.
-“The amazing thing?” says Wood.
-“Four weeks later, when they sped it back up, people kept taking the stairs — they’d formed a new stair-taking habit.”
+"The amazing thing?" says Wood.
+"Four weeks later, when they sped it back up, people kept taking the stairs—they'd formed a new stair-taking habit".

 Get creative adding friction to patterns you want to change.
 Always biting your nails?
 Time for a manicure.
 Sit all day at your computer?
 Try a hard-backed desk chair that makes you want to frequently stand up.
 Creating even a tiny bit of resistance can block your automatic response.

-The next time you’re procrastinating on a project or skimming the bottom of a jumbo bag of chips, pause and think about how you feel.
-“Ask yourself, ‘What am I getting from this?’” says Brewer.
+The next time you're procrastinating on a project or skimming the bottom of a jumbo bag of crisps, pause and think about how you feel.
+"Ask yourself, 'What am I getting from this?'", says Brewer.
 Simply being mindful of your actions can change the ingrained habit in your brain.
-Brewer’s team recently studied this with more than a thousand patients who overate.
+Brewer's team recently studied this with more than a thousand patients who overate.
 After the patients really paid attention to how it felt to binge and repeated this exercise 10 to 15 times, their urge to overindulge began to fade, and they reported a significant reduction in craving-related eating.
-“As they started to see that the old behavior wasn’t helpful, the reward value dropped,” he says.
-“They became disenchanted with it.”
+"As they started to see that the old behaviour wasn't helpful, the reward value dropped", he says.
+"They became disenchanted with it".

-The second mindful step to take, Brewer says, is thinking about how much better you feel when you don’t do your bad habit.
-“Our brain is always looking for a bigger, better offer, a BBO,” he explains.
-“So if you can focus on how unrewarding your old behavior is and how rewarding the new behavior is, your brain will naturally move in that direction.”
+The second mindful step to take, Brewer says, is thinking about how much better you feel when you don't do your bad habit.
+"Our brain is always looking for a bigger, better offer, a BBO", he explains.
+"So if you can focus on how unrewarding your old behaviour is and how rewarding the new behaviour is, your brain will naturally move in that direction".
 Maybe your BBO is the great catch-up conversations you have with close friends during the time you would have been scrolling.
 Or the all-day high you feel when you actually go on your run in the morning versus skipping it and regretting it the rest of the day.

 5. Have a backup plan.

-For moments when you’re still tempted to fall into your old, bad habit, create an “if/then” plan.
-For example, if you find yourself craving that afternoon soda, then you’ll pour yourself a glass of seltzer.
-Having an exact strategy to steer yourself to a better option can help ensure it actually happens, especially when you’re first breaking a bad habit and it still has a bit of pull ovyou, says Wood.
+For moments when you're still tempted to fall into your old, bad habit, create an "if/then" plan.
+For example, if you find yourself craving that afternoon can of pop, then you'll pour yourself a glass of sparkling water.
+Having an exact strategy to steer yourself to a better option can help ensure it actually happens, especially when you're first breaking a bad habit and it still has a bit of pull over you, says Wood.

-Breaking the trigger-behavior-reward cycle gets easier and easier the more you practice, says Wood.
+Breaking the trigger-behaviour-reward cycle gets easier and easier the more you practise, says Wood.
 Keep repeating the steps above and busting your bad habits will soon become, well, a habit.